Skip to main content

 " Then why were you sad?"

 " Nobody shouts at me like that."
-Came a well-thought-of reply.
+Came a well-thought-out reply.

-He remembered the last day in school, they were discussing if Phool and Vishal were in love and he had asked Roshni, " What is true love to you?"
+He remembered the last day in school, when they were discussing whether Phool and Vishal were in love, and he had asked Roshni, " What is true love to you?"
 She thought a little and answered, " One day you will find someone who will love you and know you more than you know yourself.
-You will feel the same about her and you won't be able to imagine life without her, that would be true love."
-The way she explained simply yet beautifully mesmerized him.
+You will feel the same about her, and you won't be able to imagine life without her; that would be true love."
+The way she explained was simple yet beautifully mesmerised him.
 He wanted to tell her It's you I feel for...
 A pain held him back!
 Tears came at the thought of losing her over his insecurities in relationships.

 Dadi came knocking.
-His chain of thoughts was broken.
+His chain of thought was broken.

 " Beta, I want to..."
 She saw him wipe away a tear and sit up.